-Autumn is here — which, in Las Vegas, means it’s comfortably warm to sit outside with a drink in hand.
-Here is a look at the 20 best outdoor bars around the city that are perfect.
-There are patios, balconies, large backyards, and even some places that are reminiscent of a garden, along with a couple of rooftop spots.
+Summer is here — which, in Las Vegas, means lounging in the shade with a drink in hand.
+Around the Las Vegas Valley, bars boast their own patios, balconies, large backyards, and even some places that are reminiscent of a garden, along with a couple of rooftop spots.
 Brunch outside, watch the sunset, or have a late-night cocktail.Read More

 20 Outdoor Bars to Visit Right Now in Las Vegas